otp.run#

 query can also be a function that has a symbol object as the first parameter.
 This object can be used to get symbol name and symbol parameters.
 Function must return a Source.

-• symbols (str, list of str, list of otq.Symbol, onetick.py.Source, pd.DataFrame, optional) – Symbol(s) to run the query for passed as a string, a list of strings, a pd.DataFrame with the SYMBOL_NAME column, or as a “symbols” query which results include the SYMBOL_NAME column.
+• symbols (str, list of str, list of otq.Symbol, onetick.py.Source, pandas.DataFrame, optional) – Symbol(s) to run the query for passed as a string, a list of strings, a pandas.DataFrame with the SYMBOL_NAME column, or as a “symbols” query which results include the SYMBOL_NAME column.
 The start/end times for the symbols query will taken from the params below.
 See symbols for more details.

-• start (datetime.datetime, onetick.py.datetime, pyomd.timeval_t, optional) – The start time of the query.
+• start (datetime.datetime, otp.datetime, pyomd.timeval_t, optional) – The start time of the query.
 Can be timezone-naive or timezone-aware.
-See also timezone argument. onetick.py uses default_start_time as default value, if you don’t want to specify start time, e.g. to use saved time of the query, then you should specify None value.
+See also timezone argument. onetick.py uses otp.config.default_start_time as default value, if you don’t want to specify start time, e.g. to use saved time of the query, then you should specify None value.

-• end (datetime.datetime, onetick.py.datetime, pyomd.timeval_t, optional) – The end time of the query.
+• end (datetime.datetime, otp.datetime, pyomd.timeval_t, optional) – The end time of the query (note that it’s non-inclusive).
 Can be timezone-naive or timezone-aware.
-See also timezone argument. onetick.py uses default_end_time as default value, if you don’t want to specify end time, e.g. to use saved time of the query, then you should specify None value.
+See also timezone argument. onetick.py uses otp.config.default_end_time as default value, if you don’t want to specify end time, e.g. to use saved time of the query, then you should specify None value.

-• context (str, optional) – Allows specification of different instances of OneTick tick_servers to connect to.
-If not set then default context is used.
+• context (str, optional) – Allows specification of different contexts from OneTick configuration to connect to.
+If not set then default otp.config.context is used.
+See guide about switching contexts for examples.

-• batch_size (int) – number of symbols to run in one batch.
-By default, the value from default_batch_size is used.
+• batch_size (int) – Number of symbols to process in one batch.
+Larger batch sizes reduce overhead but use more memory.
+By default, the value from otp.config.default_batch_size is used.
 Not supported for WebAPI mode.

-• running (bool, optional) – Indicates whether a query is CEP or not.
+• running (bool, optional) – Set to True for CEP (Complex Event Processing) real-time streaming queries.
 Default is False.

 • query_properties (pyomd.QueryProperties or dict, optional) – Query properties, such as ONE_TO_MANY_POLICY, ALLOW_GRAPH_REUSE, etc

 • concurrency (int, optional) – The maximum number of CPU cores to use to process the query.
-By default, the value from default_concurrency is used.
+By default, the value from otp.config.default_concurrency is used.

 • apply_times_daily (bool) –